opatiny/chemexper-internship-workbook/variousIT/nodered/nodered.md

 ### time picker

 There is a time picker available in the dashboard, but it is kind of hidden.
 What you actually have to use is a `text input` in `time picker` mode.

-The output format is the time in [ms] from midnight.
+The output format is the time in [ms].

 ## Context